 Squirrels giving you gardening woes?
-Try these tricks to keep squirrels out of your plants.
+Try these tricks to keep squirrels out of your plants and garden.

 This post contains affiliate links.
 That means if you click a link in this post, a small portion of a sale goes to support this site.

 I often lose, but I’m getting more savvy every year and learn new tricks to beat back these little pests that like to dig up my flowers, eat my plants, root through my flower pots, and make general chaos of our patio area.

 Today I’m going to share 5 tricks to keep squirrels out of your plants and garden that I have picked up in the last few years of gardening.